-The Manager incorporates ESG matters into its investment analysis and decision-making practices.
+The Manager has a Responsible Investment Policy and incorporates ESG matters into its investment analysis and decision-making practices.
 The Manager's approach is to seek to achieve the best risk-adjusted investment returns over specified time periods.
 This obligation is satisfied by focusing on both the quality and value of possible investments.
-This investment philosophy recognises that while traditional financial measures are an important consideration, extrafinancial factors such as ESG matters can also influence investment performance.
+This investment philosophy recognises that while traditional financial measures are an important consideration, extra- financial factors such as ESG matters can also influence investment performance.